trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ### Self-Evaluation (40 points; due 15 December 2019)

 At the end of the semester, you will evaluate your own learning and performance in the class—including your contributions to the CMS Guidebook (see below).
 You will download [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/self-evaluation_template.md) in the [assessments folder](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/) of my class repository, copy the template, and follow the prompts to evaluate your performance in the class.
-You will then upload the Markdown file to Canvas.
+You will then add the Markdown file to your personal GitHub repository and link to the file as a Canvas submission.
 In most cases, the grade you give yourself is the grade you will receive; however, if there are clear abuses of the privilege of self-assessment, I will adjust your grade to one that is more appropriate.

 ### CMS Guidebook Assessments